JakeHunter/network-monitor-ts/README.md

 A simple app for monitoring devices on your local network.

-I created this to monitor my nextcloud instance running on an old laptop.

-npm install ping net-snmp express npm install --save-dev @types/express npm i --save-dev @types/ping

-I save the IP I actually want to monitor in a .env file
+A .env file is needed in the root of the project directory to store sensitive info (ip addr, ssh secrets)

-todo: make server display SNMP info
+todo: make server display SNMP info, possibly docker stats